-Impacts
+Cumulative Impacts

-Water Use - A Hydrology Analysis was submitted that evaluated cumulative impacts of all area wells.
-No adverse impacts from this project to overall area wells.
+Water Use - The applicant's Hydrology Analysis evaluated cumulative impacts of all area wells.
+No adverse cumulative impact from this project's area wells.

 Pesticide Use - The applicant indicates that only biorational pesticides will be used.
 This is consistent with State Regulations and rigid testing of cannabis plants that the State undertakes for quality assurance.